articles

 Though NNs have been around since the 1950s, the widespread adoption of these models only began with the advent of Deep Learning models or Artificial Neural Networks (ANNs).
 ANNs can learn from massive amounts of training data without requiring any preprocessing step.
 They can also classify data with much higher accuracy than traditional statistical methods as they learn from historical patterns instead.

 Neural networks are a type of artificial intelligence that attempts to mimic the brain's structure.
 They work by taking a particular input and then adjusting their connections to predict what the output should be.
 Neural networks are designed to be flexible to be used for a wide range of applications.
-The most common use of Neural Networks is in machine learning, where they allow computers to learn from data without being programmed explicitly.
+The most common use of neural networks is in machine learning, where they allow computers to learn from data without being programmed explicitly.

 Neural networks are composed of layers, each of which is a mathematical function applied to the previous layer's output.
 You start with an input image and pass it through the network to generate an image.
 The first layer will apply a series of transformations to the image (changing its colour or rotation, say).
 Each successive layer applies another transformation until eventually, you reach the final layer, where you get your result (the enhanced or transformed image).
 As you pass an image through a neural network, each layer does something different.
 Some layers might be identifying features in the image; others might be detecting edges or contours.
 Each layer learns its job by modifying its internal weights based on feedback from the previous layer.